T4VN/uTPro.Feature.SimpleFormBuilder/README.md

 ## Public APIs

-SimpleForm includes REST endpoints for headless or hybrid use cases.
+REST endpoints for headless or hybrid use cases.
+These are **anonymous** and bypass backoffice roles — enable them deliberately.

-### Submit a form
+### Submit a form (always available)

 ```http
 POST /api/utpro/simple-form/submit